christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

 net.save('mymodel.caffemodel')
 {% endhighlight %}

-###Load pretrained parameters to classify the image
+###Load pretrained parameters to classify an image

 In the previous net, weight and bias params have been initialiazed randomly.

-It's possible to load trained parameters and in this case, the result of the net will produce a classification.
+It is possible to load trained parameters and in this case, the result of the net will produce a classification.

-Many models can be downloaded from the community in the [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).
+Many trained models can be downloaded from the community in the [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo), such as car classification, flower classification, digit classification...

 Model informations are written in Github Gist format.
 The parameters are saved in a `.caffemodel` file specified in the gist.
 To download the model :